basho/basho_docs/content/riak/kv/3.0.9/using/repair-recovery/secondary-indexes.md

 ----

-## Repairing Search Indexes

-Riak Search indexes currently have no form of anti-entropy (such as read-repair).
-Furthermore, for performance and load balancing reasons, Search reads from one random node.
-This means that when a replica loss has occurred, inconsistent results may be returned.

 ### Running a Repair

 If a replica loss has occurred, you need to run the repair command.
 This command repairs objects from a node's adjacent partitions on the ring, consequently fixing the search index.